SPEND OVER £70 FOR FAST FREE UK SHIPPING

 Good question, and something that even the experts cannot agree on!

-Well, this is why omega 3 supplements are a dieters best friend.
+Well, this is why omega-3 supplements are a dieter's best friend.
 It’s much easier to get the precise amount of omega 3 your body needs from a small supplement than it is from fish.
-Who can be bothered to weigh, chop up, and portion out pieces of oily fish down to the 0.1 gram?
+Who can be bothered to weigh, chop up, and portion out pieces of oily fish down to 0.1 grams?

 Pop a fish oil capsule.
 It’s much easier.
-And the only calories you’re adding to your diet are the tiny amount from the omega 3 fats.
+And the only calories you’re adding to your diet are the tiny amount from the omega-3 fats.
+However, it's my suggestion that you DO eat fish too, as there are a lot of vitamins and minerals packed into this foodstuff.

 4g fish oil contains just 40 calories, 4.5g fat, no protein, carbs, or sugar…and bonus Vitamin D!

-Personally I take them in the morning with breakfast, as this is the time I've created as a habit to take in Omega 3.
+Personally, I take them in the morning with breakfast, as this is the time I've created a habit to take in Omega 3.

 OMEGA 3 STUDIES AND REFERENCES: